pytorch/data/README.md

 python setup.py install
 ```

-In you'd like to include the S3 IO datapipes and aws-sdk-cpp, you may also follow
+If you'd like to include the S3 IO datapipes and aws-sdk-cpp, you may also follow
 [the instructions here](https://github.com/pytorch/data/blob/main/torchdata/datapipes/iter/load/README.md)

 In case building TorchData from source fails, install the nightly version of PyTorch following the linked guide on the